Welcome to Musings by Chris Hayduk

 Frontier ML:

-DeepSeek Series: routing, KV compression, and why V-series mattered.
+DeepSeek Series: Routing, KV compression, and why the V-series represented a genuine paradigm shift in efficient inference.

 AI x Biology:

-ESM3 & the Future of PLMs: where capability is actually coming from.
+ESM3 & the Future of PLMs: Where the capability is coming from, and what’s still missing.

 Strategy & Governance:

-The Strategic Implications of GPT-5 for OpenAI: how GPT-5 signals OpenAI’s shift away from the enterprise and towards the consumer
+The Strategic Implications of GPT-5 for OpenAI: How GPT-5 signals OpenAI’s pivot from enterprise to consumer and what that reveals about their theory of the endgame.

 Free vs. paid